 We all need a little bit of luxury every once in a while, especially when you’re on vacation.
-Located in the Cayo District of Belize, The Mystic River Resort is about 25-minute drive from the town of San Ignacio and the property is nestled on a steep bank of the Macal River.
+Located in the Cayo District of Belize, The Mystic River Resort is about a 25-minute drive from the town of San Ignacio.
+The property is nestled on a steep bank of the Macal River.
 Take a yoga class, go on a hike or take out one of the canoes for a river cruise during your stay at this eco-friendly lodge.
-The property is beautifully manicured and the rooms all come with a fireplace to keep you cozy on those cool nights.
+The property is pristine, and the rooms all come with a fireplace to keep you cozy on those cold nights.
 The staff is so friendly and will help you organize a trip to Actun Tunichil Muknal – also known as ATM Cave.

 Here is what I did during my 5-night stay.

 As soon as you check in you will receive a rum punch welcome drink.
 A nice touch after a one hour ride from Belize City.
 Take a dip in the Jasmine Pool for a few hours and enjoy dinner in the restaurant with views of the Macal River.
 Wednesday is Belize night, and I enjoyed the traditional Belize plate – Stew Chicken.

 Day 2 –

 Start your day off with yoga on the deck.

 The resort will provide a mat, towel and water bottle for your stay.
 All of the water is filtered here so you can drink directly from the tap.
 In the afternoon, take out one of the canoes for a paddle on the river.
 We spotted an iguana perched on top of a tree.